Verizon Communications logo

 Company Operations

-• Organizational Structure: Divisional structure with Consumer and Business units
+• Organizational Structure: Matrix structure with consumer and business units

-• Tech Patents: Over 8,000 patents in wireless and network technology
+• Tech Patents: 19,000+ patents in wireless and network technology

 • Website: https://www.verizon.com